 Also Checkout: Node JS vs React JS

-If you’re interested to learn more about react, full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about react, full stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 Document Object Model (DOM) is a cross platform, cross language mechanism for manipulating and accessing document object trees.
 The W3C's Document Object Model (DOM) Specification defines an API for accessing and modifying the content and structure of documents.
 The DOM defines a uniform interface that allows programs and scripts to dynamically access and update the content, structure and style of documents.
 The DOM is implemented in popular web browsers so that web applications have the ability to dynamically access and change web pages.
 XML web services take advantage of the DOM to allow programs to dynamically access and update XML content.